Luke Clippinger: In the legislature

 In 2010, Clippinger ran for the Maryland House of Delegates in District 46, seeking to succeed retiring state delegate Carolyn J. Krysiak.
 He won the Democratic primary election in September, placing third with 18.7 percent of the vote.

 Clippinger was sworn into the Maryland House of Delegates on January 12, 2011.
 He was a member of the Judiciary Committee from 2011 to 2015, afterwards serving in the Economic Matters Committee before returning to the Judiciary Committee as its chair in 2019.
 Clippinger served as the chair of the Democratic Party Caucus from 2015 to 2018.
+In December 2025, House Speaker Joseline Peña-Melnyk named Clippinger as the speaker pro tempore of the House of Delegates.

+In January 2026, Clippinger replaced his campaign treasurer, Melissa Evans, after the Maryland State Board of Elections found that Evans had mismanaged about $44,000 in checks written to his campaign account from 2020 to 2024.
+After the firing, Clippinger said that he would "immediately retain an accounting professional to review the treasurer's mismanagement of my campaign account", and forwarded the matter to the Office of the State Prosecutor.

 Political positions

 Maryland Matters has described Clippinger as a "leader of the progressive wing" in the House.

 Business

 During the 2018 legislative session, Clippinger supported the Reform on Tap Act, a bill backed by Comptroller Peter Franchot to deregulate the state's craft beer industry.

 In 2022, Clippinger supported legislation that would require companies on The Block in Baltimore to close at 10 p.m. nightly.